 Lets talk about pressuring our kids to eat everything on their plate or even trying something – it doesn’t work.
 Agree?
 Lets stop with the pressure and just sit, eat together and enjoy each others company at the table.

 One of the most powerful ways to teach our kids how to eat (or anything else for that matter) is to role model how you want them to eat and enjoy food one day.

 What sort of things to talk about?
 Try talking about your senses…is it crunchy?
 Is it sweet?
 Is it hard?
 Is it soft?
 What colour is it?
 What does it smell like?
 What does it feel like to touch?

 To clarify – by saying “this corn is sweet or this carrot is crunchy” is not with the intention to convince your child to eat (or it will seem fake and probably count as pressure).
-It’s just talking about your senses’ experiences and having a nice unpressured family mealtime.
+It’s just talking about your senses’ experiences and having a nice, relaxed family mealtime.

 This is one of my favourite food language swaps.
 Forget bribing your kids to eat or even over praising them.
-Bribing with dessert also sets up that dinner is something you dont like, you have to endure (and keep eating even if you are done) to get to the amazing dessert!
+Bribing with dessert sets up that dinner is something you don’t like, something you have to endure (and keep eating even if have had enough) to get to the amazing dessert!
 There are a few points here.